dharmamitra/dharmamitra-guides/README.md

 ---

 ## MITRA OCR
-> *High‑accuracy OCR based on Google Gemini engine.*
-We now feature fast OCR powered by the Gemini engine for high-accuracy text extraction from Sanskrit, Tibetan, and Chinese typeset documents.
+> *Fast OCR powered by the Gemini engine for high-accuracy text extraction from Sanskrit, Tibetan, and Chinese typeset documents.*

 - **Features:**
   - Upload PDFs up to 100MB in size